Railways Act 1993

-The Railways Act 1993 (c 43) was introduced by John Major's Conservative government and passed on 5 November 1993.
+The Railways Act 1993 (c.
+43) was introduced by John Major's Conservative government and passed on 5 November 1993.
 It provided for the restructuring of the British Railways Board (BRB), the public corporation that owned and operated the national railway system.
-A few residual responsibilities of the BRB remained with BRB (Residuary) Ltd.

 Background

 While the administration of Margaret Thatcher had not done so, the Major government were determined to privatise British Rail.
-Railways in the 18th and 19th Centuries had originally been built and run with private capital, but subsidised heavily by Parliament and communities who gave land for building through compulsory purchase.
+Railways in the 18th and 19th centuries had originally been built and run with private capital, but subsidised heavily by Parliament and communities who gave land for building through compulsory purchase.
 Rail was increasingly regulated, for instance under the Railways Act 1921, but was finally nationalised by the Transport Act 1947.
-Calls for reform of the nationalised system combined with people who believed only the private sector could run rail to ensure better service for passengers at cheaper cost.
+Calls for reform of the nationalised system combined with people who believed only the private sector could run rail to ensure better service for passengers at less cost.
 This led to the Railways Act 1993.

 Contents

-The legislation created a new regulatory regime for the railways, with the establishment of the Rail Regulator (dealing with the monopoly and dominant elements of the industry, principally Railtrack (now Network Rail)) and the Director of Passenger Rail Franchising, whose role was to sell passenger rail franchises to the private sector.
-The Director of Passenger Rail Franchising was replaced in 2001 by the Strategic Rail Authority.
-When the SRA was abolished in 2006 franchising were taken over by the Secretary of State for Transport.
-The statutory position of Rail Regulator was abolished in July 2004 and his functions were taken over by the Office of Rail Regulation.
+The legislation created a new regulatory regime for the railways, with the establishment of the Rail Regulator (dealing with the monopoly and dominant elements of the industry, principally Railtrack) and the Director of Passenger Rail Franchising, whose role was to sell passenger rail franchises to the private sector.

-Consequences
+A few residual responsibilities of the British Railways Board remained with BRB (Residuary) Ltd.

+Subsequent events

 The legislation enabled the Secretary of State for Transport John MacGregor to transfer separated parts of the railway to the private sector.
 Passenger rail services were franchised to private companies including Virgin Rail Group, Connex and the coach companies Stagecoach and National Express, and the national railway track and signalling company Railtrack was floated on the London Stock Exchange in 1996.
 British Rail's track maintenance and renewal operations were sold to private companies, with contracts to provide infrastructure services to Railtrack.
 The three rolling stock leasing companies or ROSCOs, owners of the passenger rolling stock, were sold to management buyout teams.

+The Director of Passenger Rail Franchising was replaced in 2001 by the Strategic Rail Authority.
+When the SRA was abolished in 2006, franchising was taken over by the Secretary of State for Transport.
+The statutory position of Rail Regulator was abolished in July 2004 and his functions were taken over by the Office of Rail Regulation.